DarrenZZhang/CICH/README.md

 # Contrastive Incomplete Cross-modal Hashing (CICH)

-This is an example implementation of [our paper](https://ieeexplore.ieee.org/document/xxxx):
+The details can be found in the [TKDE 2024 paper](https://ieeexplore.ieee.org/document/10557685).

+#### Implementation Environment:
+* python 3.8
+* pytorch 2.0.1+cu118
+* See requirements.txt for other package requirements.

+#### Datasets
+We mainly evaluate on the following datasets.

+* MIRFlickr-25k
+* MSCOCO
+* NUSWIDE

+#### Training
+The command for training is
+* python3 main.py

-H. Luo, Z. Zhang, L. Nie, Contrastive Incomplete Cross-modal Hashing, IEEE Transactions on Knowledge and Data Engineering (TKDE), 2024.
+H. Luo, Z. Zhang and L. Nie, "Contrastive Incomplete Cross-Modal Hashing," in IEEE Transactions on Knowledge and Data Engineering, doi: 10.1109/TKDE.2024.3410388, 2024.

 #### Citation: